-Area Details Stable Group Structures For Self-Contained Classes Students will be assigned into small, stable groups, with: Students staying in the same stable group Stable group sizes determined by the maximum capacity for students in the stable groups learning space, while maintaining required physical distancing or maximum space between students (per CDPH guidelines) Each stable group staying within a specific room or physical space and not mixing with other stable groups Teachers remaining primarily with one stable group of students, if feasible Contact tracing being effectively implemented The only exception will be to provide federally required special education services, in which case additional distancing will be provided.
+Area Details Stable Group Structures For Self-Contained Classes Students will be assigned into stable groups, as possible, with: Students staying in the same stable group Stable group sizes determined by the maximum capacity for students in the stable groups learning space, while maintaining required physical distancing or maximum space between students (per CDPH guidelines) Each stable group staying within a specific room or physical space and not mixing with other stable groups Teachers remaining primarily with one stable group of students, as feasible Contact tracing being effectively implemented The only exception will be to provide federally-required special education services, in which case additional distancing will be provided.
 Each small, stable group is able to be on campus two days per week The number of students in each class/stable group will be determined based on the actual physical space in each classroom.
-Student chairs will be placed at least 3 feet apart to ensure that required physical distancing is accomplished, and teachers' desks/workstations will be located at least 3 feet from student desks.
+Student chairs will be placed at least 3 feet apart to ensure that required physical distancing is accomplished, and teachers' desks/workstations will be located at least 6 feet from student desks.
 Because each classroom space varies physically, the actual number of students in each group will be determined based on the capacity to accomplish distancing in that setting.
 Stable Groups for Departmentalized Classes Middle schools will implement a modified schedule to ensure that the number of students in each period/class is reduced, thereby reducing the number of individuals that students and staff must interact with daily.
 If students in these departmentalized classes rotate classrooms, desks will be cleaned between uses.
-The reduced number of students in each class will ensure at least the required 3 feet of physical distancing.
+Students in each class will practice physical distancing.
 In addition, contract tracing of students based on these modified schedules can be effectively implemented.